kubewarden/docs/docs/security/threat-model.md

 Add a recommended policy in the `kubewarden-default` Helm chart to prevent this.

-## Threat ID 17 - Attacker has privileged SSH access to cluster node  running admission webhook
+## Threat 17 - Attacker has privileged SSH access to cluster node  running admission webhook
 An attacker is able to log into cluster nodes as a privileged user via SSH.

 **Mitigation**
 N/A

-## Threat ID 18 - Attacker uses policies to send confidential data from  admission requests to external systems
+## Threat 18 - Attacker uses policies to send confidential data from  admission requests to external systems
 An attacker is able to configure a policy that listens to admission requests and sends sensitive data to an external system.